National Breast and Cervical Cancer Early Detection Program

 Screening services are mainly offered through non-profit groups and local health clinics.
 Through these NBCCEDP partners, women without health insurance, or with insurance that doesn’t cover these tests, can get breast and cervical cancer testing for free or at very low cost.

 The NBCCEDP tries to reach as many women in medically underserved communities as possible, including older women, women who are recent immigrants, and women who are members of racial and ethnic minorities.
 Services offered for breast and cervical cancer screening and diagnosis include:

 - Clinical breast exams

 - Diagnostic testing if results are abnormal

 - Referrals for treatment

 Though the program is administered in each state, the CDC provides matching funds and support for each state program.
-Since 1991, the NBCCEDP has
+Since it started in 1991, the NBCCEDP has

-- Provided more than 10.1 million screening exams for breast and cervical cancer to underserved women
+- Provided more than 11 million screening exams for breast and cervical cancer

 To learn more about this program or to find a screening provider near you, please contact the CDC at 1-800-232-4636 or online at www.cdc.gov/cancer/nbccedp/.
 Your state Department of Health can also tell you how to contact your nearest NBCCEDP partner.